kaungst/clear_skies/README.md

 ```

 ### ELB Metrics
 There is a helper class for grabbing ELB metrics.
-It behaves the same as ClearSkies::Gauge, except that it automatically adds the vpc_id and tags as labels.
+It behaves the same as `ClearSkies::Gauge`, except that it automatically adds the `vpc_id` and tags as labels.

 ``` ruby
 # To grab an ELB metric